-2024-04: SHORT TERM BRIDGE LOAN
+2024-03: SHORT TERM BRIDGE LOAN

-According to the National Low Income Housing Coalition, Santa Clara County needs a total of 54,148 new affordable rental homes, including a 40,550 at or below extremely low income, simply to meet existing need.
+According to the National Low Income Housing Coalition, Santa Clara County needs a total of 54,148 new affordable rental homes, including a 40,550 at or below extremely low income simply to meet existing need.

-To support the effort of increasing the housing stock, SCCHA is requesting to use MTW funds, and its vast development experience, to support affordable housing development in Santa Clara County.
-In this activity, SCCHA will seek and pursue opportunities to support the development of new rental housing units, by funding short term loans to affordable housing development partners to fund financing gaps.
+To support the effort of increasing the housing stock, SCCHA will use its MTW funds and its development experience to support affordable housing development in Santa Clara County.
+In this activity, SCCHA will seek and pursue opportunities to support the development of new rental housing units and the acquisition of land for affordable housing, by making short term loans to affordable housing development partners.

 These short-term loans provide flexible financing for the development of affordable multifamily rental and supportive housing throughout Santa Clara County.
 These loans can be used for predevelopment, acquisition, construction/rehab and bridge financing by nonprofit organizations, or limited partnerships and single asset entities with nonprofit sponsors.
-The loan can be up to \$1 million if unsecured and up to \$10 million per project if secured.
+The loans may range from \$1 million to \$10 million and will be within the HUD Total Development Cost and Housnig Cost Cap Limits, or an alternative Total Development Cost methodology, as agreed upon with HUD.